YU000jp/logseq-plugin-daily-kanban/readme.md

 ### Install from Logseq Marketplace

-- Press [`---`] on the top right toolbar to open [`Plugins`]
-- Select marketplace
-- Type `2` in the search field, select it from the search results and install
+- Press [`---`] on the top right toolbar to open [`Plugins`].
+Select marketplace.Type `2` in the search field, select it from the search results and install.

   ![image](https://github.com/YU000jp/logseq-plugin-two-hop-link/assets/111847207/9ac95ab1-fb6b-48c8-ab63-be5cf135c4da)

 ### Usage

 - Place any links or tags in a page content.
-- Displayed at the bottom of the page if the page contains links to other pages.
-- When a page loads, collections are updated.
+Displayed at the bottom of the page if the page contains links to other pages.
+When a page loads, collections are updated.
 Automatic updates do not work.
 Please click 🔂 button for updating.

 > It is not displayed on the journal page.
 Click on a journal link to open a single page.